 Pedal kayaks are a remarkable innovation in small watercraft.
-You move faster through the water, are positioned more comfortably than most other kayaks and best of all get to keep your hands free!
+They offer faster speeds, superior seat positioning compare to most other kayaks, and best of all hands-free operation!
 Incorporating a manual powered propulsion system into a kayak is genius for a lot of reasons!

 A lot of the boats we chose to include here are designed for angling — that’s because the fishing-specific pedal kayaks are loaded with righteous features applicable for any style kayaker.
 They are also built to be inherently stable.
 Read on to discover the best pedal kayak for you.